George J. Adams: Settlement in Palestine

 But their leader Adams withheld their money, which the colonists had earlier conveyed to him.
 So the missionary Peter Metzler of the Protestant mission in Jaffa bought the land of five colonists, providing them the funds to leave.
 Adams was drinking heavily at the time and had lost his control over the colonists.
 In April, a group of colonists appealed to the American consul to the Ottoman Empire for assistance in returning to America.
 By the end of the month, the U.S. government had arranged for 26 settlers to return.
 By the end of summer, after the colony's crop harvest was a disastrous failure, only Adams and 40 other settlers remained.
 By October 1867, the U.S. State Department had appropriated $3000 for the return of any of the remaining colonists who wished to leave Palestine, while by December 1867, the colony had run out of money and resources.

-Some of the colonists traveled back to America on the ship Quaker City; Mark Twain was a passenger on the same journey and he wrote about the failed settlers in chapter 57 of his 1869 book The Innocents Abroad.
+Some of the colonists traveled back to America on the ship Quaker City; Mark Twain was a passenger on the same journey and he wrote about the failed settlers in his 1869 book The Innocents Abroad.
 Upon returning to the United States, many of Adams' former followers joined the Reorganized Church of Jesus Christ of Latter Day Saints.
 In June 1868, Adams and his wife left Palestine and sailed to England.
 Twenty of the original colonists remained in Palestine, some of them permanently.

 The colonists who left would sell much of their real estate in the colony to newly arriving settlers, called Templers, coming from Württemberg in 1869.
 On 5 March 1869 also Metzler sold most of his real estate to the new colonists, thus Adams City became later known as the German Colony of Jaffa.